GeorgeStrakhov/hungryfools.dev/src/app/(app)/(boring)/privacy/page.md

 - Objecting to certain uses
 - Withdrawing consent

-To exercise these rights, contact us using the information below.
+To exercise these rights, please contact us at support@hungryfools.dev with your request.
+We will respond within 30 days and may need to verify your identity before processing certain requests.

 ## 7. Cookies and Tracking